pankona/comatome/README.md

-# github-contribution-checker
+# comatome

-Shows your GitHub contributions in various text format.
+Shows your GitHub contributions summary in various text format.
 Sorry, under construction...

 ## How this looks like